 - Nomination binders received after the deadline will not be processed, and incomplete binders will not be accepted.
 Nominators, please revisit your nominee’s binder to make certain it is complete before the deadline.

 - The DSA Review Committee consists of selected CRC members and previous DSA awardees.

 - Reviewers will use these review guidelines for scoring the nomination.

-- The CRC will recommend the finalists to the President based on the funding allocated to the program, the number of proposals received, and merit scores of each proposal.
+- The Review Committee will recommend the finalists to the Vice President for Research and the University President based on the funding allocated to the program and merit scores of each nomination.